Getting to Manchester

 Travel from Manchester Airport

 Manchester Airport is located just 14 kilometres south of the city centre and is about 20 minutes away by car.
 If you're making your own way from the airport the easiest way to get to your accommodation will be by taxi, especially if you have a lot of luggage.
 Your driver can take you to exactly where you need to go and you won’t have to worry about finding your way around as soon as you arrive.
-It's likely to cost £25-£35 to get to University accommodation, depending on how much traffic there is and how much luggage you have.
+It's likely to cost between £25 and £35 to travel by taxi to your University accommodation, depending on how much traffic there is and how much luggage you have.

 Travelling from Manchester Airport to other destinations in the North